How to elope in Portugal 2026/27 – your complete planning guide

 In certain states, you can ask your county clerk the authorization to sign your wedding license abroad.
 If they agree, as a registered minister, my team and I will be able to legally marry you without the hassle of a legal wedding ceremony in Portugal.

-Top 5 spots to elope in Portugal
+Top 5 Portugal elopement locations

 There are countless stunning places to elope in Portugal – but here are just a few ideas!